Maximum Influence teaches readers how to influence and persuade people through a series of science-backed techniques.

 I disagree here.
 Pride can be a roadblock in your personal development, but it’s not a negative thing.
-You should be proud of yourself -just proud for the right things, of course-.
+You should be proud of yourself -just proud of the right things, of course-.

 Mortensen says that link objects with our inner states and feelings.

-Endorsements of famous people and endorsements also work with the law of association: we associate the positive qualities of the famous person or event to the product.
+Endorsements of famous people and endorsements also work with the law of association: we associate the positive qualities of the famous person or event with the product.

-How where you are, who you’re with, and how you associate, can effect the perspective of others.
+How where you are, who you’re with, and how you associate, can affect the perspective of others.

 Mortensen says that to persuade you have to focus on emotions but still maintain a balance between emotions and logic.